Daniel1707/MOIP/README.txt

 Project MOIP

-Description: The project was designed using Java, Cucumber and Maven.
 The purpose of the project is test the following APIs from MOIP:

-    Clientes;
+- Clientes;
-    Pedidos;
+- Pedidos;
-    Pagamentos;
+- Pagamentos;

-Number of scenarios: 6
+Number of scenarios: 7

 How to execute?